Marietta's Sports Medicine program puts students on track for success in graduate school.

 - Do Sports Medicine majors provide care to student-athletes and athletic teams?

-Sports Medicine majors observe and learn from our professional staff and graduate Athletic Training students in clinical situations but do not provide direct treatment to athletes.
+Sports Medicine majors observe and learn from our professional staff in clinical situations but do not provide direct treatment to athletes.